tastejs/todomvc/readme.md

 It is meant to be used as a gateway to reviewing how a basic application using a framework may be structured and we heavily recommend investing time researching a solution in more depth before opting to use it.

-## Project Status

-TodoMVC 1.x includes re-writes of almost all applications, ensuring they follow a consistent set of specifications and are using the latest versions of all libraries and frameworks in use.
-We've also addressed framework author concerns about routing by adding this to many of the more mainstream applications in the project.

 ## Getting Involved

 Whilst we enjoy implementing and improving existing Todo apps, we're always interested in speaking to framework authors (and users) wishing to share Todo app implementations in their framework/solution of choice.